 Instructions

-- Tie the roast with kitchen twine to hold it together and to ensure even cooking.
-Season the pork with the salt and pepper.
+- Trim any large pieces of fat or the fat cap from the pork roast (if desired).
+Tie the roast with kitchen twine to hold it together and ensure even cooking.

-- Cook for approximately 3 minutes, or until browned.
-The meat will release from the pot when a crust forms on the outside.
-If it is hard lift and is sticking to the pot, give it another minute or so.
+- Sear the pork for approximately 3 minutes per side until browned.
+The meat will release from the pot when a crust forms.
+If it sticks, give it another minute before turning.
+Repeat until all sides are browned.

-- Take the pot off the heat.
-Remove the pork roast from the pot and place on a pan or a large platter.
-Loosely cover with aluminum foil.
+- Remove the pot from the heat.
+Transfer the pork to a pan or large platter and loosely cover with aluminum foil to keep warm.

-- Next, add the garlic and tomato paste to the pot.
+- Add the garlic and tomato paste.
 Stir well and cook for 1 minute, stirring frequently.

-- Add the white wine to the pot and stir while gently scrapping any bits off the bottom of the pot.
-Continue cooking until most of the wine has cooked out, about 1-2 minutes.
+- Pour in the white wine and stir, scraping any browned bits off the bottom of the pot.
+Cook for 1–2 minutes until most of the wine has evaporated.

-- Next, arrange the potatoes, carrots, rosemary, thyme, and bay leaf around the roast.
+- Arrange the potatoes, carrots, thyme sprigs, rosemary sprig, and bay leaf around the roast.

-- Raise the heat to medium-high and let the broth to come to a simmer.
-Then, lower the heat to medium-low and cover the pot.
+- Raise the heat to medium-high and bring the broth to a simmer.
+Lower the heat to medium-low, cover, and cook for 3–3½ hours, or until the pork is fork-tender and tears easily when twisted with a fork.

 Notes

-- Make sure to use a pot that’s large enough to fit the roast and arrange the carrots and potatoes around it.
+- Use a pot large enough to fit the roast with space to arrange the carrots and potatoes around it.
+We used a 7-quart enameled cast iron Dutch oven.

 Nutrition